kitten/setup-strong-strongswan/README.md

 ## Usage

-This installas an init.d script.
+This installs an init.d script.
 Systemd is backwards compatible to these scripts and thus you can use it to `start|stop|restart` the VPN server, which should also start itself automatically on startup.

-On most systems you should be able to run: `service vpn-assist start` to start the VPN manually after the installation.

 ## Uninstallation